Lens Implant Options in Fresno, CA

-An IOL (intraocular lens) is designed to mimic the natural lens of the eye.
+An IOL (intraocular lens) is designed to mimic the natural lens of the eye after it is removed during cataract surgery.
 The IOL focuses the light that comes into the eye through the cornea onto the retina.
 Most IOL's are made of a flexible, foldable material.
 Similar to an eyeglass or a contact lens prescription, the IOL will contain the appropriate prescription to give you the best vision possible.

-Our doctors here at Fogg, Maxwell, Lanier & Remington EyeCare in Fresno, California are here to help you choose the IOL that is best for you and your lifestyle.
+Our cataract surgeons here at Fogg Remington EyeCare in Fresno, California are here to help you choose the IOL that is best for you and your lifestyle.
 Before your surgery, you and your doctor will discuss what you would like from an IOL and which IOL will suit you.
 The type of IOL implanted will affect how you see when not wearing eyeglasses and, for some people, even get rid of the need for eyeglasses entirely.

 These are newer IOL types often used to reduce or eliminate the need for eyeglasses or contact lenses.
 These IOL types allow patients to see both near and distant objects clearly.
 It usually takes around 6 to 12 weeks for the eyes to fully adapt to these IOL types following surgery.